labidiaymen/jsy/README.md

 _jsy(name ).log();
 //log to console equal if name is equal to "jhon" _jsy(name).ifEqual("jhon").log('equal');
-//log to console "jhon" if name is equak to "jhon" _jsy(name).ifEqual("jhon").log();
+//log to console "jhon" if name is equal to "jhon" _jsy(name).ifEqual("jhon").log();
 ```